dolliver/airlines/flights/README.md

 ### Considerations

-- I chose to use Java 7 because thats the current environment I work on and I have my workspace already setup for that.
+- I chose to use Java 7 because that is the current environment I work on and I have my workspace already setup for that.
 That saved me time and allowed me to focus on the task.

 - I am new to Groovy and Camel (have used it in the past for specific things like triggering EDI file integration for banks), but decided to ensure I made my project able to use these technologies.
 Putting it all together and making it work took me some time, that is why I tried stick with simple, but it worked well!